 - Narrowed range of vision.

-A brain injury can interfere not only with your ability to see, but also to store visual memories after viewing an object.
+A brain injury can interfere with your ability to see and store visual memories after viewing an object.
 This condition can be caused by injury to the right temporal lobe, located toward the side and bottom of the brain.
+TBI can also affect other senses.
+A severe brain injury may result in:

-- Hearing loss (partial or complete deafness), which can be caused by cochlear fractures.
+- Hearing loss (partial or complete deafness), which cochlear fractures can cause.
 The cochlea, a fluid-filled, snail-shaped organ deep inside the ear, is responsible for processing sound.
 Deafness caused by cochlear damage can sometimes be treated with cochlear implants.

-- Changes to your sense of smell, and in turn, your sense of taste.
+- Changes to your sense of smell and, in turn, your sense of taste.
 This condition is called anosmia.
-Anosmia can occur if the olfactory nerve sustains a shearing injury (tissue sliding over other tissue), or if the frontotemporal region of the brain is injured.
+Anosmia can occur if the olfactory nerve sustains a shearing injury (tissue sliding over other tissue) or if the frontotemporal region of the brain is injured.

 Blurred Vision or Ringing Ears After a Car Crash?
 You May Be Suffering from Whiplash

-Traumatic brain injuries are not the only types of injuries which are capable of causing short- or long-term sensory disturbances.
+Traumatic brain injuries are not the only types of injuries capable of causing short- or long-term sensory disturbances.
 Believe it or not, hearing and vision problems can also be caused by a seemingly unrelated whiplash neck injury.
-Whiplash is a form of soft tissue injury where the neck muscles and ligaments are quickly pushed beyond their range of motion, most often due to a rear-end collision.
+A whiplash is a soft tissue injury where the neck muscles and ligaments are quickly pushed beyond their range of motion, most often due to a rear-end collision.
+The faster the vehicles traveled when the accident occurred, the greater the risk of a severe whiplash injury.
+However, even minor collisions can result in whiplash, which has been observed in crashes at speeds as low as about 15 miles per hour.
+Like TBI, whiplash can cause disturbances to your normal sense of vision and/or hearing.
+Neck injuries can lead to medical problems like:

 - Diplopia – A cervical sprain (stretched or torn neck ligament) or cervical strain (pulled or torn neck muscle) can cause blurred vision, diplopia, and difficulty reading or following objects with your eyes.